 Generally increasing trend across accident years.
+Significant increase for accident year 2023, from DQ1.

 Payment per claim reported

 Note that only payments made up to 30 June 2022 have been adjusted (i.e. no adjustment for the current year's payment).
 This applies to the following sections (2.3.1 - 2.5.8).